 Everyone’s favorite time of year is almost upon us: tax season.
 And when you have student loan documents on top of your regular tax forms, the stress about potential errors can pile up.
 According to a 2017 United Way Worldwide survey, millennials are more worried about taxes than any other age group — 74% of respondents reported tax prep–related fears, including making errors and not getting the full refund.
 So to help ease the confusion caused by pairing taxes with student loans, we’re here with a few things to keep in mind.
 Please note that, while we have compiled some helpful information below, Climb is not a tax advisor.
 You should consult a tax professional if you have any questions about your taxes or concerns about how to file correctly.

-1. You can deduct student loan interest
+1. You may be able to deduct student loan interest

 When filing taxes, some borrowers can deduct the interest paid on their student loans from their income.
 The IRS website outlines who is eligible: people who earn an adjusted gross income of less than $65,000 (when filing as single or head of household) or $135,000 (when married and filing jointly) qualify for the full deduction — a maximum of $2,500.
 People who earn up to $80,000 (single) or $165,000 (filing jointly) qualify for a reduced amount.